uptrace/cloud-changelog/README.md

 - Added Spans, Logs, and Events system groups.
 - Uptrace now uses [display.name](https://uptrace.dev/get/grouping.html#display-name) instead of `.name` and `.event_name` attributes.
-- You can now use `display.name contains "get|post"` to search spans, logs, and events.
+- You can now use `display.name contains "get|post"` to search for spans, logs, and events at the same time.
 - Exceptions are now grouped together with `log.error` logs.
+You can still distinguish logs and exceptions using `where exception.type exists`.

   ![System groups](./image/2023-05-21_system-groups.png)